dbt-labs/docs.getdbt.com/.github/pull_request_template.md

 <!---
 Describe your changes, and why you're making them.
 Is this linked to an open issue, a pull request on dbt core, etc?

+To learn more about the writing conventions used in the dbt Labs docs, see the [Content style guide](/contributing/content-style-guide).
 -->

 ## To-do before merge